 On Tuesday we drove back to Page, Mr. Misadventures wanted to redo the Antelope Canyon tour with bluer skies.
 The weather predicted sunny skies for that day so off we went, mostly in the snow.
 It was tough going at 5:30 in the morning when the plows hadn't hit Highway 89 yet, but there's a certain spot where the elevation changes, and poof!
 No more snow.

 But when we got to the tour office we were told the canyons were flooded due to the several days of rain that had gotten and there would be no tours until late afternoon which we couldn't do.

-Instead we explored some BLM backgrounds nearby and found some mini-balanced rocks, not quite hoodoos or toadstools, but fun just the same.
-These mushroom looking rocks were on the ridge above Stud Horse Rock (top image) and would perfect in the spring for a Milky Way shot.
+Instead, we explored some BLM backgrounds nearby and found some mini-balanced rocks, not quite hoodoos or toadstools, but fun just the same.
+These mushroom-looking rocks were on the ridge above Stud Horse Rock (top image) and would be perfect in the spring for a Milky Way shot.

 Looks sunny, but it was a freezing 37 degrees, colder with the 30-40 mph winds which prevented us from going to the edge.
 The rocks were icy and we didn't want to be blown off!
 We took some fun shots (coming soon) and enjoyed the view of Lake Powell on the other side.
 You never know where adventures will take you when things don't go as planned.

 We left Hurricane and the Zion area on Wednesday and made our way to Ely, Nevada.
 We chose to drive back towards Las Vegas to catch Highway 93 there instead of towards Salt Lake City to avoid snow for as long as possible.
 The route along Highway 93 was beautiful.
 Right before we got into the mountains there were tons and tons of yucca and Joshua trees.
 No need to go to Joshua Tree National Park (but it is pretty cool if you do want to go!).